veelenga/vicr/README.md

 ### Customization

 It is possible to configure Vicr start-up settings using `~/.vicr/init.yaml` configuration file.
-File with default config is created on a first run.
-You can customize it and use your favorite editor with required settings.
+You can customize settings and use your favorite editor and even change compiler params:

 ```yml
 # ~/.vicr/init.yaml